The Complete Guide to SIM-Based Call Tracking for Sales Teams

 SIM-based call tracking

-SIM-based call tracking is a method for monitoring business calls made from regular mobile SIM cards.
+SIM-based call tracking is the process of monitoring business calls made through sales reps’ mobile phones to leads and customers.

 How SIM-based call tracking works